GENE 412 is designed for students undertaking postgraduate research, incorporating

 - Paper Structure

-Each course comprises four modules, addressing diverse genetics topics such as:
+Each course comprises three modules, addressing diverse genetics topics such as:

-Modules typically run over two consecutive weeks, with students normally presenting discussions and critiques in the second week of each module.
+Modules typically run over three consecutive weeks, with students normally presenting discussions and critiques in the second week of each module.

 - No specific texts are recommended as this is a research-based postgraduate paper.
 PDF files of recent journal articles and review papers are placed on Blackboard.
 Students are expected to identify additional resource material themselves.